Chemical Reaction Networks in a Laplacian Framework: Convergence to Equilibria

 0.0in {\bf Remark:} We have required that the system satisfies $\delta_L=0$.
 This is used to ensure that for any positive equilibrium $x^*$, we have $\psi(x^*)=\sum_{i=1}^{k}a_i\bar\gamma_i^T$.
 If we \emph{start} with the assumption that there is an equilibrium of that form, the hypothesis $\delta_L=0$ is not necessary.

--0.0in \begin{cory} Suppose $G$ is CSC with $\delta_L=0$.
-The flow of \eqref{eq:CRN1} restricted to the invariant sets $X_z$ (see Definition \ref{def:affinespace}) has a unique positive equilibrium $p_z$.
-Furthermore, that equilibrium is asymptotically stable in $X_z$.
-The $\omega$-limit set of any positive initial condition either equals that equilibrium or is a bounded set contained in the boundary of the positive orthant. \end{cory}
+-0.0in \begin{theo} Suppose $G$ is CSC with $\delta_L=0$.
+The unique equilibrium $x^*_z$ in $X_z$ (Definition \ref{def:unique-equil}) is asymptotically stable in $X_z$.
+The $\omega$-limit set (Definition \ref{def:omegalimit}) of any positive initial condition either equals that equilibrium or is a bounded set contained in the boundary of the positive orthant. \end{theo}

--0.0in {\bf Proof.} Existence and uniqueness of $p_z$ in $X_z$ follow from Corollary \ref{cor:EandU}.
+-0.0in {\bf Proof.} Existence and uniqueness of $x^*_z$ in $X_z$ follow from Theorem \ref{thm:EandU}.
 Given \emph{any} positive equilibrium $x^*$ and consider the function $V$ in \eqref{eq:Lyapunov}.
-Thus $V$ is a sum of integrals as exhibited in \eqref{eq:componentV}: \bsenn V(x)=\sum_{i=1}^{c}\,I_{x_i^*}(x_i)\,. \esenn Now $I_{x_i^*}(x_i)$ has a minimum 0 achieved at $x_i=x_i^*$ and $I_{x_i^*}(0)=x_i^*$.
+Thus $V$ is a sum of integrals as exhibited in \eqref{eq:componentV}: \bsenn V(x)=\sum_{i=1}^{c}\,I_{x_i^*}(x_i)\,. \esenn Now $I_{x_i^*}(x_i)$ has a minimum 0 achieved at $x_i=x_i^*$.
 On the boundary $\partial X_z$ of $X_z$, at least one of the $x_i$ must be zero.
-Therefore, $V$ restricted to $\partial X_z$ is greater than or equal to $\min_i x^*_i$.
-So if we choose an initial condition $x(0)$ such that $V(x(0))=V_0<\min_i x^*_i$.
-From \eqref{eq:componentV}, we conclude that on the boundary of $X_z$, we must have $V\geq \min_i x^*_i$.
-Since $\dot V\leq 0$, the boundary cannot be reached from this initial condition.
-Thus by Proposition \ref{prop:convergence}, the omega limit set is contained in the set of fixed points.
-But by Corollary \ref{cor:EandU}, the fixed point is unique.
-Thus it is asymptotically stable. \QED
+Thus, since $I_{x_i^*}(0)=x_i^*$, $V$ restricted to $\partial X_z$ is greater than or equal to $\min_i x^*_i$.
+So if we choose an initial condition $x(0)$ such that $V(x(0))<\min_i x^*_i$, then the fact that $V(x)$ is a Lyapunov function (see the proof of Proposition \ref{prop:convergence}) prevents $x(t)$ from having limit points in $\partial X_z$.
+Thus by Proposition \ref{prop:convergence}, the $\omega$-limit set is contained in the set of equilibria.
+But by Theorem \ref{thm:EandU}, the equilibrium is unique.
+Thus every orbit with $V(x(0))<\min_i x^*_i$ converges to the unique equilibrium, which therefore is asymptotically stable. \QED

-0.0in {\bf Remark:} This proof gives us a way of estimating the size of the basin of attraction of the fixed point provided we know the coordinates of any positive fixed point of the system.
+0.0in {\bf Remark:} This proof says that the basin (in $X_z$) of attraction of the equilibrium $x^*_z$ contains the set $\{x\in X_z \,:\, V(x)<\min_i x^*_i\}$ where $V$ is given by \eqref{eq:Lyapunov} and \eqref{eq:componentV}.
+This gives us a way to get \emph{some} estimate of the basin of attraction of $x_z$ in $X_z$.
+Recall that the global attractor conjecture (see Section \ref{chap:intro}) says that in this case all positive initial conditions converge to the equilibrium.

 \begin{centering}